Homological stability for automorphism groups: Examples

 \begin{lem} Let $S_1,S_2$ be surfaces.
 Then \begin{enumerate}[(i)] \item $\Hom_{\U\M_2}((S_1,I_1),(S_2,I_2))=\pi_0\Emb((S_1,\del' S_1;I_1),(S_2,\del'S_2;I_2)).$ \item For $S_1,S_2\in \M_2^-$,

 \end{enumerate} \end{lem}

+Note that the lemma is also a consequence of a fibration of the type occurring e.g.~in the proof of Proposition~\ref{M2hom}.

-\begin{rem} This category is closely related to the category of decorated surfaces defined by Ivanov in \cite[2.5]{Iva93}: The objects in Ivanov's category are orientable decorated surfaces, and the morphisms in \cite{Iva93} are pairs of an orientation preserving embedding $S_1\inc S_2$ and an arc between $I_1$ and $I_2$.
-Contracting the arc gives an isotopic embedding of $S_1$ into $S_2$ taking $I_1$ to $I_2$, and, once the orientation is fixed, there is only one isotopy class of diffeomorphisms $I_1\cong I_2$.
-In the definition of the category of surfaces, Ivanov does not restrict to morphisms taking $\del'S_1$ to $\del'S_2$, though he restricts to the case of surfaces with a single boundary component (i.e.~$\del'S=\emp$) in his stability statements and proofs, and our definition of the category agrees with his for such surfaces. \end{rem}
+\begin{rem} The category $U\M_2$ is closely related to the category of decorated surfaces defined by Ivanov in \cite[2.5]{Iva93} whose objects are orientable decorated surfaces, and the morphisms are pairs of an orientation preserving embedding $S_1\inc S_2$ and an arc between $I_1$ and $I_2$. \end{rem}